karpfenproject/karpfen-dsl-tools/guides/kstates_grammar_guide.md

 ## Overview

 KStates is a Domain-Specific Language (DSL) for defining hierarchical state machines in the *karpfen ecosystem*.

-This guide covers:
-- The KStates grammar and syntax
-- How to write state machine definitions
-- A complete example based on the cleaning robot state machine
-- Best practices and parser usage
+A `.kstates` file declares states (with `ENTRY`/`DO` action blocks), transitions with conditions, and optional macros for reusable logic.

 ## Grammar Specification

 The KStates grammar is defined with ANTLR v4.
-You find the full grammer at the end of this guide.
+You find the full grammar at the end of this guide.

 ## KStates Syntax